 In this paper, we introduced the athletic heart syndrome pattern which formally specifies the criteria for selecting services that evolve properly.
 To come up with the pattern, we studied the evolution of a set of popular, long-lived, general purpose Amazon services.
 In particular, we studied the heartbeat of changes performed in the service interfaces, the incremental growth and the growth of the provided functionalities.
 Moreover, we investigated the detailed service release notes to find out more about the purpose of the changes that have been performed during the services' lives.
 The evolution of a particular service adheres to the pattern if its heartbeat of changes looks like the heartbeat of a healthy athlete when he is at rest.
 In particular, the heartbeat of changes performed in the service interface should consist mainly of calm periods in which the interface does not change, interrupted by spikes of change that include additions, updates and rarely deletions.
-The incremental growth of the functionalities provided by the service should also involve mostly calm periods, separated by spikes of growth.
-Conformance to the pattern guarantees that the service evolves over time.
+The incremental growth of the functionalities the service evolves over time.
 Adherence to the pattern further assures that the service evolution is a combination of growth and maintenance activities.
-The pattern guarantees that the complexity increase in the service interface will be smooth and that the expansion of the provided functionalities will be predictable.
-Finally, conformance with the pattern facilitates the comprehension and the adoption of the evolving functionalities.
+The pattern guarantees that the complexity increase in the service interface will be smooth and that the expansion of the provided functionalities.

 Extending our study with services offered from different service providers and services that provide similar functionalities is one possible research direction of this work.
 Automating the selection of general-purpose services that conform with the athletic heart syndrome pattern is another possible extension of this work.
 Another issue for future research is to study the co-evolution of general-purpose services and systems that depend on them, towards assessing the impact of service evolution on these systems.
 The identification of patterns that allow to isolate dependent systems from service changes would be a useful tool for the developers of these systems.
-Finally, studying the evolution of microservices is also a challenging open issue for future research, as the main characteristics of these services are fundamentally different from the characteristics of the services that we have studied so far in the related literature.
+Finally, studying the evolution of micro-services is also a challenging open issue for future research, as the main characteristics of these services are fundamentally different from the characteristics of the services that we have studied so far in the related literature.